Gettysburg College: Schmucker Hall

-Gettysburg College is a well respected institution for the musically inclined.
+Gettysburg College is a well-respected institution for the musically and artistically inclined.
 The college is home to the Sunderman Conservatory of Music, which has performed regionally and internationally.
-Schmucker Hall houses four main classrooms, a 225-seat recital hall, a 10 station technology/piano lab, and 16 practice rooms.
+Schmucker Hall, the home of the Arts and Music departments, houses four main classrooms, a 225-seat recital hall, a 10 station technology/piano lab, and 16 practice rooms.
 Two practice rooms are dedicated organ practice rooms, with a ratio of six students for one practice room.
 A recording studio is also found within the building's walls.
 Choral assemblies usually perform in Christ Chapel, the campus' nondenominational structure that houses a variety of different ceremonies and seats 1,100 individuals.
+Schmucker Hall is also home to the Schmucker Art Gallery, an exhibition space which hosts several exhibitions a year by student curators and artists as well as professional artists featuring original art and pieces from Gettysburg College's sizeable Special Collections.